dominicaq/Mango-Software-Renderer/README.md

   <img width="640" height="360" src="https://github.com/dominicaq/PureC-Software-renderer/blob/clip_bug/images/showcase.png">
 </p>

-This renderer is **not** designed for real-world use because it is CPU bound.
+# Disclaimer
-A typical rendering API will use the GPU.
+This software renderer is **not** intended for real-world use due to its CPU-bound nature.
+In contrast, modern rendering APIs leverage the GPU for high-performance computations.

 # Features
 - Rendering of 3D GameObjects